gauthamkolluru/gauthamsk.me/content/Technology/winlinwin.md

 My experience with Mac OS though included a considerable learning curve, it had been a breeze ever since.
 The eco-system that it provided along with iPhone and iPad that I had, it was kind of a cake walk while switching between devices with Apple's _Continuity_ feature.
 I feel that that is the best _match made in heaven_ ever between the hardware and the software.

 That machine hosted the best displays that I had ever seen on any computer till then and it doesn't stop just there, the _speed_, the _reliability_, the speaker setup and what not, everything was just best in class.
-And all of it contributed towards delivering the best experience I could ever get of a laptop.
+And all of which contributed towards delivering the best experience I could ever get of a laptop.
 Period.

 I hardly wrote a couple of hundreds of lines of code while using it and therefore do not want to comment anything on the development experience that it would offer.
 I gave up the machine soon I joined an organisation which required me working on Microsoft's SQL Server which I wasn't able to figure-out how to install it in the machine (_Yes, I was that naive (or maybe the right word should be stupid) back then_).